 To wrap up our series on the best products of the 2010 Outdoor Retailer Winter Market, we’ll take a look at apparel.
 (We’ve already looked at true gear and shoes.)
-Our look at the best and brightest upcoming trail running clothes features jackets, technical baselayers, socks, compression garments, gloves, and components/features.
+Our look at the best and brightest upcoming trail running clothes features jackets, technical baselayers, socks, compression garments, running gloves, and components/features.

 Technical jackets have been around for awhile, so it’s hard for a manufacturer to come up with something completely new.
 That said, we were really impressed at the small refinements companies are making to run-worthy jackets.
 Here are some of the highlights.